National Gallery: The call for a National Gallery

 Following the Walpole sale many artists, including James Barry and John Flaxman, had made renewed calls for the establishment of a National Gallery, arguing that a British school of painting could only flourish if it had access to the canon of European painting.
 The British Institution, founded in 1805 by a group of aristocratic connoisseurs, attempted to address this situation.
 The members lent works to exhibitions that changed annually, while an art school was held in the summer months.
 However, as the paintings that were lent were often mediocre, some artists resented the Institution and saw it as a racket for the gentry to increase the sale prices of their Old Master paintings.
-One of the Institution's founding members, Sir George Beaumont, Bt, would eventually play a major role in the National Gallery's foundation by offering a gift of 16 paintings.
+One of the Institution's founding members, Sir George Beaumont, 7th Baronet, would eventually play a major role in the National Gallery's foundation by offering a gift of 16 paintings.

-In 1823 another major art collection came on the market, which had been assembled by the recently deceased John Julius Angerstein.
-Angerstein was a Russian-born émigré banker based in London; his collection numbered 38 paintings, including works by Raphael and Hogarth's Marriage à-la-mode series.
-On 1 July 1823 George Agar Ellis, a Whig politician, proposed to the House of Commons that it purchase the collection.
+In 1823, another major art collection came on the market, which had been assembled by the recently deceased John Julius Angerstein.
+Angerstein was a Russian-born émigré banker based in London; his collection numbered 38 paintings, including works by Raphael and Hogarth's Marriage A-la-Mode series.
+On 1 July 1823, George Agar-Ellis, a Whig politician, proposed to the House of Commons that it purchase the collection.
 The appeal was given added impetus by Beaumont's offer, which came with two conditions: that the government buy the Angerstein collection, and that a suitable building was to be found.
 The unexpected repayment of a war debt by Austria finally moved the government to buy Angerstein's collection, for £57,000.